Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 30 November 2025 11.40.04 UTC
+- WIB: Minggu, 30 November 2025 12.30.15 UTC
-- WITA: Minggu, 30 November 2025 12.40.04 UTC
+- WITA: Minggu, 30 November 2025 13.30.15 UTC
-- WIT: Minggu, 30 November 2025 13.40.04 UTC
+- WIT: Minggu, 30 November 2025 14.30.15 UTC

 Kutipan Inspiratif:
-"Success is a state of mind.
-If you want success, start thinking of yourself as a success."
+"If you don’t go after what you want, you’ll never have it.
+If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."

-Kategori: success
+Kategori: motivational